 The Student Advocate’s Office (SAO) is an executive office of the ASUC.
 We offer advice and representation to any student or student group involved in a dispute with the University, effectively making us the campus public defender.
 We provide assistance for a broad variety of problems, including disciplinary allegations and violations, grade disputes, enrollment issues, financial aid problems, establishment of residency, discrimination, and harassment.
 All assistance is free and confidential.

 What does a caseworker do?

 SAO caseworkers work with students on an individual, case-by-case basis, providing advice, support, and representation and helping students navigate the various administrative processes.
 Caseworkers also work with the University to improve policies and services.

-After selection, caseworkers are assigned to one of four divisions: Financial Aid & Residency, Academic, Conduct, or Grievance.
-Caseworkers are then provided with training and casework practice with senior staff members.
+After selection, caseworkers are assigned to one of four divisions: Financial Aid, Academic, Conduct, or Grievance.
+Caseworkers are provided with training and shadow cases with senior staff members.
 As soon as they feel comfortable, new caseworkers may begin to handle cases on their own.

 Because our services are free to students, caseworker positions are unpaid.